rohitdasu/projectmate/README.md

 ## Support ⭐

-Don't forget to leave a star ⭐ if you want to support us.
+Don't forget to support us by leaving a star ⭐

 ## License 📃

-projectmate is licensed under the MIT License - see the [LICENSE](https://github.com/rohitdasu/projectmate/blob/main/LICENSE) file for details.
+projectmate is licensed under the MIT License - see the [LICENSE](https://github.com/rohitdasu/projectmate/blob/main/LICENSE) file for the details.